jamesdamillington/jamesdamillington/README.md

 I also teach [Spatial Data Science](https://kingsgeocomputation.org/teaching/sds/) and environmental geography in my current role as [Reader in Landscape Ecology](https://www.kcl.ac.uk/people/james-millington) in the Department of Geography at King's College London.
 See repos for some of my teaching materials [here](https://github.com/stars/jamesdamillington/lists/jm-teaching).

 Python and R are my languages of choice, but I have previously used C++ and can hack away in Java.
-I regularly use spatial libraries from the [pangeo](https://pangeo.io/) project for Python, and the [rspatial](https://rspatial.org) and [r-spatial](https://r-spatial.org/) projects for R.
+I regularly use spatial libraries from the [pangeo](https://pangeo.io/) project for Python, and the [rspatial](https://rspatial.org) and [r-spatial](https://r-spatial.org/) projects for R. See my gists [here](https://gist.github.com/jamesdamillington).

 I'm currently working with the [CRAFTY](https://github.com/stars/jamesdamillington/lists/crafty) and [WHAM!](https://github.com/jamesdamillington/Wildfire_Human_Agency_Model) simulation models for studying land use/cover change in Brazil and global fire use, respectively.
 I'm also working on a chapter for [the Environmental Data Science book](https://the-environmental-ds-book.netlify.app).